Baushkiner/total-perspective-vortex/README.md

 In order to install required version of it use this command:
 #### pip install -U -r requirements.txt

-# What does the project do??
+# What does the project do?

 # Usefull links
 1) https://physionet.org/content/eegmmidb/1.0.0/ - General information about the dataset